Discord

 Voice messages

-Section titled “Voice messages”Discord voice messages show a waveform preview and require OGG/Opus audio plus metadata.
-OpenClaw generates the waveform automatically, but it needs ffmpeg and ffprobe available on the gateway host to inspect and convert audio files.
+Section titled “Voice messages”Discord voice messages show a waveform preview and require OGG/Opus audio.
+OpenClaw generates the waveform automatically, but needs ffmpeg and ffprobe on the gateway host to inspect and convert.

 - Provide a local file path (URLs are rejected).

-- Omit text content (Discord does not allow text + voice message in the same payload).
+- Omit text content (Discord rejects text + voice message in the same payload).

-- Any audio format is accepted; OpenClaw converts to OGG/Opus when needed.
+- Any audio format is accepted; OpenClaw converts to OGG/Opus as needed.

 message(action="send", channel="discord", target="channel:123", path="/path/to/audio.mp3", asVoice=true)Troubleshooting